McCloud River redband trout: Description

 McCloud River Redband Trout, Onchorhynchus mykiss calisulat, ssp. nov., Sheepheaven Creek.
 A. WFB 5020, holotype, 120 mm SL.
 B. same specimen as in A, radiograph.
 C. TCWC 28772.01, paratype, 144 mm SL.
 D. Illustration of O. m. calisulat, ssp. nov., showing life colors, © J. Tomelleri, used with permission.

-O. m. stonei has a fusiform body shape, like other salmonids.
+O. m. calisulat has a fusiform body shape, like other salmonids.
 They have the typical fins: two pelvic, two pectoral, dorsal, anal, and caudal, with the caudal fin typically being forked.
 The pelvic, dorsal, and anal fins usually have a noticeable white, yellow, or orange tip.
-Salmonids (including O. m. stonei) also have a seventh fin, the adipose fin, found behind the dorsal fin.
+Salmonids (including O. m. calisulat) also have a seventh fin, the adipose fin, found behind the dorsal fin.
 One feature that distinguishes McCloud River redband trout from other trout is the presence of a “brick-red lateral stripe”.
 Adults are a yellow color with black spots that tend to be clustered above the lateral line.

 Length and weight depend on habitat.
 In smaller streams, these trout are between 6 and 12 inches from tip of the nose to tip of the tail and weigh between 2 and 12 ounces.
 In large streams or rivers they typically are between 12 and 20 inches nose to tail and weigh 2 to 3 pounds.

 Specimens collected in the lower McCloud River have an average of 63 vertebrae, 20 gill rakers, 32 scales above the lateral line, 146 lateral series scales, and 12 branchiostegal rays (gill supporting bones) on either side of the head.

 Specimens from Sheepheaven creek have an average of 61 vertebrae, 15 gillrakers (lowest amount of gillrakers in Pacific trout, thought to be an ancestral trait), 162 lateral series scales, 9 branchiostegal rays on either side, and 36 pyloric caeca.
 Some specimens also had basibranchial teeth.

 Trout found in the isolated Sheepheaven creek have a background olive color dorsally, fading into and a light yellow color ventrally.
 The brick colored lateral stripe is present along both sides.
 They also have blue-gray parr markings on their sides.
 The smaller spots on their sides, back, and caudal fins are black and cover between 3 and 5 scales, with most of the spots being found above the lateral line.
 The tips of dorsal, adipose, and caudal fins are white, while the tips of pectoral, pelvic, and anal fins are orange.
 The operculum is dark orange and there is a light yellow cutthroat mark.